Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Misconceptions about weight training—often based on unfounded fears of becoming too muscular—can keep women from pushing their fitness levels.
+Misconceptions about weight training — often based on unproven fears of becoming too muscular — can keep women from pushing their fitness levels.

 This is because women naturally develop much less muscle mass than do men, according to the American College of Sports Medicine (ACSM).
 Women have fewer muscle cells, particularly in their arms and shoulders.
 When either a woman or man works out, muscle cells grow larger, but don't multiply.

-Reality: You can take as much or as little time as you like.
-The ACSM recommends doing 8 to 12 repetitions per exercise at least twice per week.
-With warm-up and stretching, each session should take only 30 to 45 minutes.
+Reality.
+You can take as much or as little time as you like.
+The ACSM recommends doing 8 repetitions to 12 repetitions per exercise at least twice per week.
+With warm-up and stretching, each session should take only 30 minutes to 45 minutes.

-Once you've passed the beginner stage, however, you’ll get stronger only if you lift heavier weights and do more repetitions.
+Once you've passed the beginner stage you’ll get stronger only if you lift heavier weights and do more repetitions.
 Once you’ve gotten as strong, fit, and toned as you want, you can maintain your fitness level by continuing to lift the same amount of weight.

-Reality: Muscle and fat are two separate tissues.
-If you stop working out, your muscle may atrophy.
+Reality.
+Muscle and fat are 2 separate tissues.
+If you stop working out, your muscle may waste away.
 Meanwhile, more fat may be stored in already existing fat cells.
-But one isn’t converted into the other.
-Even if you stop working out, you can again build muscle whenever you resume weight training.
+But one isn’t changed into the other.
+Even if you stop working out, you can again build muscle whenever you restart weight training.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR